 Visiting Assistant Professor

-Professor Sherman is a Visiting Assistant Professor, teaching Administrative Law and Legal Writing II.
-In 2011, he taught Open Government Law at Seattle University as an adjunct professor.
-He serves as Chair of the City of Seattle's Ethics and Elections Commission, which administers the City's campaign finance, elections, ethics, lobbying, and whistleblower codes.
+Professor Sherman teaches Administrative Law, Criminal Procedure, Open Government Law, and Legal Writing II.
+He also serves as Chair of the City of Seattle's Ethics and Elections Commission, which administers the City's campaign finance, elections, ethics, lobbying, and whistleblower codes.

 Seattle University School of Law

 - J.D., magna cum laude, University of Michigan Law School, 1999